-A new law requires prescribing practitioners, when prescribing an opioid, to encourage the patient to obtain an opioid antagonist.
-If the patient is a minor, the prescriber must also encourage the patient's custodial parent, guardian, or other person with legal custody to obtain an opioid antagonist, if they are present when the prescription is being issued (PA 23-97, § 6, effective October 1, 2023).
+A 2023 law requires prescribing practitioners, when prescribing an opioid, to encourage the patient to obtain an opioid antagonist.
+If the patient is a minor, the prescriber must also encourage the patient's custodial parent, guardian, or other person with legal custody to obtain an opioid antagonist, if they are present when the prescription is being issued (PA 23-97, § 6, codified at CGS § 20-140).